kovisoft/slimv/README.txt

 --------------------------------------------------------------------------------
 Script versions
 --------------------------------------------------------------------------------

+0.9.0: Separate buffers for SLDB and Inspector, toggle frame information in SLDB buffer by pressing Enter, look up source when pressing Enter on filename with location in SLDB, added option g:swank_block_size to override Swank output buffer size (thanks to stassats on #lisp and Philipp Marek), removed old non-swank functionality, removed option g:slimv_repl_open, paredit: new mappings [[ and ]] for previous and next defun, bugfixes: various refresh problems (thanks to Philipp Marek), disable debug mode when reconnecting Swank (by Philipp Marek), display multi-line debug condition and frame source location, quote characters in compile (by Philipp Marek), use proper SLDB level when invoking restart (by Philipp Marek), restore all lisp keyword characters in iskeyword, indentation of defgeneric, use proper filename and location when compiling defun or region, buffer corruption when re-triggering timer in insert mode, <End> moved cursor to the right edge of screen in REPL buffer when virtualmode=all.

 0.8.6: Handle cl:in-package, common-lisp:in-package (thanks to Philipp Marek), added option g:swank_host to allow connecting to remote Swank server, autodetection of Cake for Clojure (thanks to Chris Cahoon), set paredit mode also for .cl and .rkt files, recognise domain reversed package names in form com.gigamonkeys.pathnames (thanks to has2k1), added curly braces rainbow parenthesis for Clojure, added paredit handling of curly braces for Clojure, use SlimvIndent also for Clojure, handle line number returned in :compilation-result, bugfixes: removed double newline in :read-string (text input), when editing with cw in paredit mode, keep ending whitespaces (thanks to Mats Rauhala), compilation error when Swank does not return file name, skip dot character when Swank returns a dotted pair (a . b).